Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Experiment of Aleatory Uncertainty

-In this section, we evaluate USNRT and conduct the comparisons to the competing methods comprehensively.
-We also visualize and interpret the learning results of our method, analyze its stability, and so on.
+In this section, we evaluate USNRT on the task of aleatory uncertainty estimation and conduct the comparison to some competing models.
+We also analyze the stability of USNRT's performance with respect to the variation of hyper-parameters.